 Identification: Largest member of the perch family (Percidae).
 Grows up to 21 inches, 3 and 4 lbs. by age three.
 Brassy-olive sides flecked with green and gold, and mottled by 6 to 8 obscure markings on top, white belly.
 Dorsal fins completely separate and unmarked, except for a distinct dark blotch at the rear base of the front dorsal fin.
 White blotch on tip of lower tail fin.
 The eye has a milky cornea, hence the name walleye.

-Best Fishing: Lakes: Flannagan, South Holston, Gaston (especially below Kerr Dam), Philpott, Whitehurst, Hungry Mother, and Brittle.
+Best Fishing: Lakes: Flannagan, South Holston, Gaston (especially below Kerr Dam), Philpott, Hungry Mother, and Brittle and Little Creek Reservoir.
 Rivers: New, Staunton/Roanoke, South Holston, Clinch and Dan.

 Fishing Techniques: Jigs dressed with plastic grubs or tipped with live bait work well, especially in cold water.
 Three- to five-inch minnow plugs are very effective when walleyes move into shallow water.
 Crankbaits and jigging spoons work well when walleyes are deep.
 Trolling with nightcrawler harnesses (spinner rigs) is the preferred method in reservoirs during the summer months.
 Live baits such as minnows, shad or nightcrawlers are always a good option for walleye.

 Identification: A member of the pike family, it is named for its chain-like markings on its sides.
 Also has a black vertical mark under its eye.
 Normally its fin is unmarked.
 Averages 1.5 to 3 lbs.
 Fully scaled on both cheek and gill cover.